colinlogue/chocan/README.md

 clicking and selecting Mark Directory As > Sources Root, and the same with the `tests` folder as Test Sources Root.

-Guidelines for Collaboration
+## Guidelines for Collaboration
--git pull before you begin coding for a day to ensure you're seeing the current code -other ideas to ensure smooth integration<3
+- git pull before you begin coding for a day to ensure you're seeing the current code
+- other ideas to ensure smooth integration<3

-#Basic Steps for pull/pushing changes:
+## Basic Steps for pull/pushing changes:
 1. pull from git
 2. make sure you are on your own branch
 3. merge changes from the master branch